-This seven-day itinerary for Tenerife can help you experience the best of the island in only one week.
+This seven-day Tenerife itinerary can help you experience the best of the island in only one week.
+Tenerife is one of the most popular of the Canary Islands to visit, and for a good reason.
 What you might not know is that Tenerife is more than a party destination (or one where your family dragged you when you were 10) and offers a surprising mix of beaches, mountains, and forested lands.

 Top that off with some delicious and affordable Spanish tapas and you are in for a trip that truly has a little bit of everything for everyone.